ForEvolve/forevolve.github.io/_posts/en/2017-09-08-design-patterns-web-api-service-and-repository-part-9.md

 In the previous article, we explored Azure Table Storage briefly, and we created the `NinjaEntity` class.
 Doing so opened up a new concern: mapping `Ninja` to `NinjaEntity`.

-Before going further, to keep the external dependencies low, in this article, we will create a mapping system.<!--more-->
+Before going further, to keep the external dependencies low, in this article, we will create a mapping system.
+This will also allow us to explore an additional design pattern: the Façade. <!--more-->

 ---

 > **Tools**
 >
-> In a real life project I would recommend the use of a library like
+> In a real life project, to speed up development, I would recommend the use of a library like
 > [AutoMapper](http://automapper.org/).
 > AutoMapper is a great tool that allows copying one object into another (and much more).